-According to a meta-analysis conducted by Chen Y. and Pei J. based on the results of 12 studies over the period 2004-2007, no significant association was found between the -308G / A polymorphism of the TNF- $\alpha$ gene and the severity, viral load and frequency spontaneous elimination of HCV among all individuals of different ethnic groups [41].
-Although the data of C.Y.
-Daietal.
-TNF-apolymorphism at the position -308 correlates with the severity of fibrosis-viral load in CHC [43].
-In the mid-faceropoidrasyallele -238, it is more common for patients with hepatitis C compared with uninfected people.
-Genotype-863CC of the TNF-a gene is more common in patients with CHC, whereas for the -238G / A and -308G / A polymorphisms, such a relationship was not found [71].
-Indigenous inhabitants of Mexico have not been found to differ in the prevalence of polymorphism - 238G / A and -308G / TNF-A gene among healthy patients [68].
-The -308 allele is often found in the South-East Asian region of cirrhosis at the origin of CHC [71].
-The frequency distribution of allelic variants of the -308 G / A polymorphism of the TNF-A gene is not associated with the risk of development and chronicity of viral hepatitis C among the Eastern Slavs living in Western Siberia [8].
+According to a meta-analysis by Chen Y. and Pei J. based on 12 studies from 2004-2007, no significant association was found between the -308G / A polymorphism of the TNF- α gene and the severity, viral load and frequency of spontaneous elimination of HCV among all individuals of different ethnic groups [6].
+Although according to C.Y.
+Dai et al. TNF- α promoter polymorphism at position -308 correlates with the severity of fibrosis and viral load in CHC [9].
+Among Caucasians, the -238A allele is more common in HCV patients than in uninfected people.
+Genotype-863CC of the TNF- α gene is more common in patients with CHC, while no such relationship was found for the -238G / A and -308G / A polymorphisms [38].
+In indigenous people of Mexico, no differences were found in the prevalence of polymorphism - 238G / A and -308G / A of the TNF-A gene among sick and healthy people [35].
+The -308A allele is more common among residents of Southeast Asia with cirrhosis of the liver as a result of CHC [38].
+The frequency distribution of allelic variants of the -308G / A polymorphism of the TNF-A gene is not associated with the risk of the development and chronicity of viral hepatitis C among the Eastern Slavs living in Western Siberia [53].
 Analysis of polymorphic loci of the TNF-A gene in patients of the European population did not reveal associations with the effectiveness of antiviral therapy and with the rate of formation of liver fibrosis in CHC.
-[51].
-The role of SNP -238 G> A of the TNF- $\alpha$ gene in patients of East Slavic origin has not been adequately studied [1].
+[16].
+The role of SNP -238 G> A of the TNF- α gene in patients of East Slavic origin has not been adequately studied [25].

-Niro et al analyzed the effect of TNF- $\alpha$ polymorphism - T1031C, C863A, G308A, and G238A - on hepatitis B virus clearance.
+Niro et al analyzed the effect of TNF- α polymorphism - T1031C, C863A, G308A, and G238A - on hepatitis B virus clearance.
 184 patients with chronic hepatitis B and 96 controls with documented clearance were examined.
-It has been shown that in carriers of the \308 GG genotype and the TCGG haplotype, the prognosis is poor [59].
+It has been shown that in carriers of the 308 GG genotype and TCGG haplotype the prognosis is poor [27].

-Genetic analysis revealed a link between polymorphisms in the TNF- $\alpha$ and HBV promoter region located at -308G / A [38, 69], while another study suggested that TNF- $\alpha$ promoter polymorphisms (positions -238A, -308A, -857, and -31C host, which may determine the clinical outcome of HBV infection [48].
-These data may indicate a role for TNF- $\alpha$ in the pathogenesis of hepatitis B, as well as in the development of its complications.
+Genetic analysis revealed an association between polymorphisms in the TNF- α promoter region and HBV located at -308G / A [3,36], while another study suggested that TNF- α promoter polymorphisms (at position -238A, - 308A, -857T, -863A and -1031C) are important host genetic factors that can determine the clinical outcome of HBV infection [13,30].
+These data may indicate a role for TNF- α in the pathogenesis of hepatitis B, as well as in the development of its complications.

-Japanese scientists investigated the allele frequencies of the TNF $\alpha$ gene (polymorphisms \238 and \308) in patients with chronic HCV in inactive (n = 50) and active (n = 50) forms and in 40 healthy people.
-The allele frequencies of the promoter region of the gene did not differ in the groups, but at the same time, the effect of these two types of polymorphism, as well as polymorphism of the TNF $\alpha$ gene and the HLADRB1 haplotype, on the activity of chronic HCV was noted [66].
+Japanese scientists investigated the allele frequencies of the TNF α gene (polymorphisms 238 and 308) in patients with chronic HCV in inactive (n = 50) and active (n = 50) forms and in 40 healthy people.
+The allele frequencies of the promoter region of the gene did not differ in the groups, but at the same time, the influence of these two types of polymorphism, as well as polymorphism of the TNF α gene and the HLADRB1 haplotype, on the activity of chronic HCV was noted [34,51].

-A number of studies have shown the contribution of the -592A / C, -1082G / A, -819T / C polymorphisms to predisposition to hepatitis C, response to therapy, and disease outcome in Caucasoid and Mongoloid populations [50, 52].
+A number of studies have shown the contribution of polymorphisms -592A / C, -1082G / A, -819T / C to predisposition to hepatitis C, response to therapy and disease outcome in Caucasian and Mongoloid populations [15,17,20].
 However, the results obtained are often contradictory.
-Thus, for TNF $\alpha$ and IL10 gene polymorphisms, a number of researchers have not established associations with hepatitis [57, 60, 62].
+Thus, for TNF α and IL10 gene polymorphisms, a number of researchers have not established associations with hepatitis [22,28,30,31].